Part III: The Valley

 back from the walk you can do all the frolicking you want there,

 if you've energy left.
-Additionally, you can quaff a beer and
+There are changing rooms here and the opportunity for snacks and drinks.
+You can also quaff a beer and

 rest your weary body at Roxy's in Laudat (a good base for your